Scarabaeus1031/NEXAH/RESEARCH/APPLIED_CASES/README.md

 - structural invariance across systems
 - differences in geometric expression
-- topology emerging from dynamics
+- emergence of topology from transition structure

 Example: